InspectProInspectPro

 Any reputable inspector should carry professional indemnity (PI) insurance.
 This protects you if the inspector misses a significant defect that later costs you money.
 Ask for proof of current PI cover before you commit.

-Questions to ask before hiring
+Questions to ask before hiring a building inspector in NZ

 What does your inspection cover?